ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

-The purpose of this document is to describe the natural language processing (NLP) components required for the automatic extraction of scientific information from academic papers, including the description of equations and the variables that compose them, and information required for the sensitivity analysis of the models of interest in this project.
+The purpose of this document is to describe the natural language processing (NLP) components required for the automatic extraction of scientific information from academic papers, including the description of equations and the variables that compose them, along with the information required for the sensitivity analysis of the models of interest in this project.

 ## Automatic reading of scientific discourse expressed in natural language